hitansh1299/IITB_LCS/README.md

 python app.py
 ```
 - For configuration details, refer to `config.py`.
-- Data analysis and calibration scripts can be found in `api.py`.
+- Data analysis and calibration scripts can be found under `models` and is under development.

 ## Contributing

 We welcome contributions from the community, including bug reports, feature requests, and code contributions.
-Please read `CONTRIBUTING.md` for guidelines on how to contribute.
+Please open a PR to help with the code.
 ## License

 This project is licensed under the MIT License - see the `LICENSE` file for details.